-So, despite skeptical neighbours in the small village, who I'm sure have heard of the crazy naked ice baths, I'm continuing my routine. starting with lying down, in bed, meditation.
-I used to sit ram rod straight on my yoga mat, but this is a gentler way to start the day and I've come to look forward to it.
+Despite skeptical neighbours in the small village, who I'm sure have heard of the crazy naked ice baths, I'm continuing my routine. starting with lying down, in bed, meditation.
+I used to sit ram rod straight on my yoga mat, but this is a gentler way to start the day and like many, self-care is the name of this lockdown at Villa Ponti Bellavista!
 This, followed by Wim Hof breathing, ice bath, yoga and exercises.
-Every morning I wake up and can't imagine in a month of Sundays, as my mother used to say, even entertaining the idea of immersing myself in ice cold water.
+Lake Como in winter is has perfect ice conditions in winter:) Not so long ago I couldn't imagine immersing myself in ice cold water.
 Shoot me now!
 But after the breathing, you feel energized and roaring to get out there into the pool, into the freezing, present moment, to hear the birds, check out the vegie garden and plants bursting open - it's spring.
-Every morning it seems like a miracle to feel so alive.
+It feels a miracle to feel so alive.

-It is time consuming, but in lockdown, and no guests, time is not a commodity I'm short on.
-That takes me to 11am unless life calls - rare during lockdown.
+It's time consuming, but in lockdown, and no guests, I'm not short on time.
+That takes me to 11am unless life calls - rare in this solitary time.
 I've been living on my homemade sourdough bread since November!
 My weight is staying much the same, which puts paid to the low-carb theory of losing or maintaining weight!
 This could be either due to the brown fat produced from an ice bath routine (which speeds up metabolism) or because I try to eat during an 8 hour window, not eating after 7pm.
 This is me in February doing the Wim Hof horse stance exercise.
 Helena Christensen I am not.
 I'm 64 and so is my bottom.
 I don't feel too unhappy given the memory I have of my grandmother at her death at exactly my age.
 She looked like the hunchback of Notre Dame's Ice Age forebear - a low bar I know, but let me keep my bubble.
 I kept up the ice baths all through winter, often needing to break the pool ice with a pick axe, maxing out at 10 minutes once - normally three.
 During my 10 week Fundamentals Wim Hof course, five minutes/day.

-The bread success goes up and down.
+The bread success is not consistent.
 Sometimes I make the best, highest rise bread with perfect 'ear', other times, even after I think I've become the expert, the loaf sinks like my heart and becomes more like a focaccia than a loaf.
 While sourdough is an infinite challenge, it can only keep you entertained for so long.